maudzung/TTNet-Real-time-Analysis-System-for-Table-Tennis-Pytorch/README.md

   --pretrained_path PATH
                         the path of the pretrained checkpoint --overwrite_global_2_local
                         If true, the weights of the local stage will be overwritten by the global stage.
-  --no-val              If true, use all data for training, no validation set --val-size VAL_SIZE   The size of validation set --num_samples NUM_SAMPLES
+  --no-val              If true, use all data for training, no validation set --val-size VAL_SIZE   The size of validation set --smooth-labelling    If true, smoothly make the labels of event spotting --num_samples NUM_SAMPLES
                         Take a subset of the dataset to run and debug --num_workers NUM_WORKERS